hemanthpadala03/Remote-Sensing-Change-Detection/README.md

 ## 🙏 Acknowledgements

 - Thanks to the remote sensing research community for valuable insights
-- Inspired by U-Net architecture and attention mechanisms
+- Inspired by DeepLab's ASPP module and U-Net architecture
 - Special appreciation for open-source satellite imagery datasets

 ## 📞 Contact